Bavarian National Museum: History and building

 The museum was founded by King Maximilian II of Bavaria in 1855.
 It houses a large collection of European artifacts from the late antiquity until the early 20th century with particular strengths in the medieval through early modern periods.

 The building, erected in the style of historicism by Gabriel von Seidl 1894-1900, is one of the most original and significant museum buildings of its time.
 It is situated in the Prinzregentenstraße, one of the city's four royal avenues.
 The house replaced an older building which houses today the Museum Five Continents.
 Already in 1905/06, the museum was expanded to the north by a few rooms and a workshop wing.
 German Bestelmeyer added a wing at the southeast corner in 1937.

 The main building of the Bavarian National Museum includes on three floors exhibition rooms with in total about 13,000 square meters.
 The core of the collection dates from the art collection of the Wittelsbach family.
 This gives the National Museum an importance far beyond the local area.
 Diversity and breadth of the collections, however, were particularly motivated by the new additions to the subsequent period.
 To date, the inventory is updated continuously not only through acquisitions, but also by significant foundations and bequests.
 Support experienced by the National Museum, in particular, by the 1960 launched club "Friends of the Bavarian National Museum".

+In 2012, The Bavarian National Museum restituted a bronze statue to the heirs of a Jewish collector named August L. Meyer whose art collection was seized by Nazis before he was murdered in the Holocaust.
+The museum had acquired the bronze in 1937.
+Efforts have been made to return some silver objects to the heirs of other Holocaust victims as well.

 The National Museum has several branch museums throughout Bavaria.
 A new building behind the museum houses as addition the Bavarian State Archaeological Collection (Archäologische Staatssammlung) from the first settlement in the Paleolithic Ages through the Celtic civilization and the Roman period right up to the early Middle Ages.